leolochte/18650_UPS/README.md

 # 18650 UPS

-This Project is a charger and monitoring PCB.
+This Project is a charger and monitoring PCB designed for a single cell 18650 Li-Ion battery.
 It features a fancy MP2667 charger IC and an even fancier INA237 current and power monitor.

 A STM32L151 is used to display content on the external 128x64 OLED display.